Cost of Living in North Carolina

 Housing Costs in North Carolina

-Because the location of your home greatly influences its price, let’s look at the typical home values in 20 major North Carolina cities, according to Zillow, in January 2023.
+Because the location of your home greatly influences its price, let’s look at the typical home values in 20 major North Carolina cities, according to Zillow, as of December 2024.

 North Carolina City